 (left) S. Maria del Buon Riposo; (right) former entrance to Villa Giraud (lost)

-they can be a reference to the chapel providing rest to travellers or more generally to death.
+This small chapel was founded by Pope Pius IV, but it is mainly associated with Pope Pius V, his successor, who used to stop and pray here on his way to his summer residence on Via Aurelia.
+Buon riposo means good rest and it can be a reference to the chapel providing rest to travellers or more generally to death.
 This second meaning is confirmed by the inscription over the slit of the alms box which says "he who lives well, dies well".

 (left) Interior; (right) alms box and coats of arms of Pope Pius V